minsun-ss/app-justdoit/README.md

 # What is this?

 I wanted to learn how to make Javascript animations, and I needed a push to do it.

+# To do

+- rain effect in p5.js
+- css hover effect
+- dithering?